sumdher/VSCode-on-Android/README.md

 **The fix:**

-- In terminal, run these 2 commands: (replace the path with the error message of `code --verbose` if it is different)
+- In terminal, run these 2 commands:
    ```bash
    sudo chown root:root /usr/share/code/chrome-sandbox && \
    sudo chmod 4755 /usr/share/code/chrome-sandbox
    ```
+   Replace the `/usr/share/code/chrome-sandbox` with the path in the error message of `code --verbose`, if it is different.

 This should essentially fix it.
 Try running `code` again after reloading Ubuntu (which I didn't do so I ran the following commands).
 If it launches, skip to the [next section](#Setting-up-Python-and-pip).